 Point Summary Assessment 1 Obstructs a driver's line of sight at an intersection, curve or point of egress from an adjacent property.
-The sign is offset from the Elgin/Nicholson Street intersection and does not obstruct sightlines.
-2 Obstructs a driver's view of a traffic control device or is likely to create a confusing or dominating background which might reduce the clarity or effectiveness of a traffic control device.
-The small sign format and offset from the Elgin/Nicholson Street Intersection will not distract from the traffic signals.
-The clarity and effectiveness of the nearby traffic signals will not be compromised.
+The sign is substantially offset from Spring Street and does not obstruct sightlines.
+2 Obstructs a driver's view of a traffic control device, or is likely to create a confusing or dominating background which might reduce the clarity or effectiveness of a traffic control device.
+There are no traffic control devices in proximity to the sign.
 4 Is at a location where particular concentration is required, such as a high pedestrian volume intersection.
-The replacement payphone follows the standard four- legged Elgin/Nicholson Street intersection, which is simple to navigate.
-The presence of pedestrians on approach to the sign is expected by the driver and will be the primary focus on the approach.
+The replacement payphone is located on a straight road, where particular concentration is not required.
+The presence of pedestrians on approach to the sign is expected by the driver.